PokemonAutomation/ComputerControl/Wiki/SetupGuide/ControllerList.md

 **Switch 1: Wired Pro Controller**

-This is official pro controller from Nintendo - connected to the Switch over USB.
+This is the official pro controller from Nintendo - connected to the Switch over USB.

 Currently, the only implementation we have is sys-botbase.
 It does not use reports and instead, directly sets the controller state by writing to system memory.